Skip to main content

 Small pets

 For small pets, almost any local charity shop can be a treasure trove!
 There’s so much you could give them for exploring and climbing.
-Take a look at the examples below:
+For example:

 • Children’s tables and chairs are great for rabbits to hop on and off.